Aircraft Trajectory Dataset Augmentation in Latent Space: Numerical Experiments

 \section{Numerical Experiments}

-The proposed framework was implemented in the following software and hardware environments: Python 3.9.16, PyTorch 2.0.1, CUDA 11.7, an Intel Core i7-12700F CPU, 32 GB of RAM, and an NVIDIA GeForce RTX 3060 GPU.
+The proposed framework was implemented with the following software and hardware: Python 3.9.16, PyTorch 2.0.1, CUDA 11.7, an Intel Core i7-12700F CPU, 32 GB of RAM, and an NVIDIA GeForce RTX 3060 GPU.

-\subsection{Dataset Description}
+\subsection{Dataset description}

-We utilized trajectories of arriving aircraft in the terminal airspace (70-NM radius) at Incheon International Airport, South Korea.
-The dataset was acquired from FlightRadar24\footnote{\url{https://www.flightradar24.com}}, which collects aircraft trajectory data via the Automatic Dependent Surveillance–Broadcast (ADS-B) system.
-The dataset covers the period from January 2022 to June 2022 and comprises a sequential record of the state of each aircraft.
+We utilized trajectories of arriving aircraft in the terminal airspace (70-NM radius) at Incheon International Airport.
+The dataset was acquired from FlightRadar24\footnote{\url{https://www.flightradar24.com}}, which collects aircraft trajectory data via the automatic dependent surveillance–broadcast (ADS-B) system.
+The dataset covers the period of January 2022 to June 2022 and comprises sequential records of the state of each aircraft.
 The data include details such as the time, aircraft type, geographical position (latitude, longitude, and altitude), and other pertinent information.
-The ADS-B trajectory data have a non-uniform sampling rate, so we resampled the data using a piecewise cubic Hermite interpolating polynomial (PCHIP)~\cite{fritsch1980monotone} so that it would have a uniform rate ($\Delta t = 6 \ \text{sec}$).
+The ADS-B trajectory data have a non-uniform sampling rate, so we resampled the data using a piecewise cubic Hermite interpolating polynomial (PCHIP)~\cite{fritsch1980monotone} to make the rate uniform ($\Delta t = 6 \ \text{sec}$).
 Table~\ref{dataset} provides a description of the ADS-B trajectory dataset used in this work.

-\subsection{Model Configurations}
+\subsection{Model configurations}

 We set the number of encoder layers to $L=3$, the hidden dimension to $D=128$, the number of heads to $h=4$, the feedforward dimension to $D_{ff}=512$, and the dropout probability to $p=0.2$.
-For the training process, we used the ADAM optimizer~\cite{kingma2017adammethodstochasticoptimization} with an initial learning rate of $10^{-4}$.
-The number of principal components $P$ for PCA was 22, which accounts for 99\% of the variance in the dataset.
-The number of Gaussian distributions $K$ of the GMM was determined as 32 based on the Bayesian Information Criterion~\cite{schwarz1978estimating}.
+For training, we used the ADAM optimizer~\cite{kingma2017adammethodstochasticoptimization} with an initial learning rate of $10^{-4}$.
+The number of principal components $P$ for PCA was set to 22, and the number of Gaussian components $K$ for GMM was set to 32.

+To determine $P$, we tested different values from 1 to 50 and selected 22 as the minimum number of components required to explain 99\% of the cumulative variance.
+The scree plot for the PCA is presented in Figure~\ref{pca}.
+For the GMM, we evaluated the Bayesian information criterion (BIC)~\cite{schwarz1978estimating} for values of $K$ ranging from 1 to 50, and the optimal value was chosen as $K=32$, which achieved the lowest BIC, thus balancing the model likelihood and complexity.
+The BIC plot for different values of $K$ is shown in Figure~\ref{gmm}.

-\subsection{Comparison Baselines}
+\subsection{Comparison baselines}